-Learning Outcome: The learner will: Assessment Criteria: The learner can: Be able to prepare powered tools and equipment for routine and predictable use 1.1 Use work instructions and specifications to confirm the operations requiring the use of powered tools and equipment.
+Learning Outcome: The learner will: Assessment Criteria: The learner can: 1.
+Be able to prepare powered tools and equipment for routine and predictable use 1.1 Use work instructions and specifications to confirm the operations requiring the use of powered tools and equipment.
 1.2 Carry out a site specific risk assessment, and review in accordance with company procedures.
 1.3 Apply control measures identified in risk assessments.
 1.4 Select, check condition, use and store the appropriate personal protective equipment (PPE).
 1.5 Carry out pre-use inspections on powered tools and equipment.
 1.6 Record and report any defects of the powered tools and equipment in accordance with company procedures.
 1.7 Take measures to check and confirm powered tools and equipment are safe and ready for use in accordance with the work requirements.
 2. Be able to run and operate powered tools and equipment 2.1 Carry out start and stop procedures to confirm functions are in accordance with safe control and the manufacturers' operating instructions.
 2.2 Operate tools and equipment safely in accordance with specifications.
 2.3 Carry out all work to approved procedures and practice and in compliance with statutory and regulatory requirements.
 3. Be able to shut down and carry out post- stop checks on powered tools and equipment 3.1 Take measures to stop powered tools and equipment safely.
 3.2 Carry out required post- stop checks in accordance with organisational and operational procedures.
 3.3 Store powered tools and equipment in accordance with safety requirements.
-4.1 Record and report the need for replacement tools and equipment to the appropriate people.
+4. Be able to use, apply and communicate data and information for the safe operation of powered tools and equipment 4.1 Record and report the need for replacement tools and equipment to the appropriate people.
 4.2 Use organisational information systems to record and store data and information.
 4.3 Refer problems outside the responsibility of own job role to appropriate people using approved procedures.
-5.1 Explain how to carry out and review risk assessments for the safe operation of powered tools and equipment.
+5. Know and understand the health and safety requirements for the safe operation of powered tools and equipment 5.1 Explain how to carry out and review risk assessments for the safe operation of powered tools and equipment.
 5.2 Outline the company's reporting lines, roles, responsibilities and levels of authority.
 5.3 Describe the hazards posed by powered tools and equipment and explain how the associated risks must be controlled.
 5.4 Describe the full range of personal protective equipment (PPE) that must be worn when operating powered tools and equipment.
 5.5 Explain how to apply safety precautions before, during and after operations in accordance with company procedures.
-5.6 Explain how to apply correct handling and lifting 4.1 4.2 4.3 5.1 5.4 5.5 techniques when using powered tools and equipment.
+5.6 Explain how to apply correct handling and lifting techniques when using powered tools and equipment.
 6. Know how to work with powered tools and equipment 6.1 Describe the competency requirements for operating power tools and equipment.
-6.2 Describe the manufacturers' requirements for preperformance checks and other routine checks.
-6.3 Identify the potential uses for a range of hand-operated, mobile and static powered tools and equipment available for work including: Drills Saws Compressors Generators Water pumps Vibrating plate compactors Trench rollers Pavement and road saws Pneumatic or hydraulic breakers Disc cutters 6.4 Explain how to select and use appropriate tools and equipment.
+6.2 Describe the manufacturers' requirements for pre- performance checks and other routine checks.
+6.3 Identify the potential uses for a range of hand-operated, mobile and static powered tools and equipment available for work including:- • Drills • Saws • Compressors • Generators • Water pumps • Vibrating plate compactors • Trench rollers • Pavement and road saws • Pneumatic or hydraulic breakers • Disc cutters 6.4 Explain how to select and use appropriate tools and equipment.
 6.5 Describe the manufacturers' recommendations for operating powered tools and equipment.
 6.6 Explain the importance of maintaining tools and equipment in good working order.